 Senior Carers are on the list of eligible occupations.
-So are Nursing Auxilliaries.
+So are Nursing Auxiliaries.
 Here are the official definitions of a Senior Carer:

 Senior care workers routinely oversee and monitor care workers, care assistants and home carers.
 They also attend to the personal needs and comforts of the elderly and the infirm with care and support needs (service users) within residential care establishments, day care establishments or in their own homes.

-You will see that, if a Carer supervise others, they are considered Senior Carers and are on the list of Skilled Workers.
-So are Nursing Auxillaries and Assistants.
+You will see that, if a Carer supervises others, they are considered Senior Carers and are on the list of Skilled Workers.
+So are Nursing Auxiliaries and Assistants.
 Here is the job definition for these jobs:

 So there are ways of recruiting Carers as Skilled Workers.
 But remember, it is not the job title that matters, it is the job description.